backdrop-contrib/slick/README.txt

 - The Slick lazyLoad is not supported with Responsive image.
 Slick only facilitates Responsive image to get in.
 The image formatting is taken over by Responsive image.
-  Some other options such as Media switchers are currently not supported either.
+  Some other options such as Aspect ratio is currently not supported either.

 - Photobox is best for:
   - infinite true + slidesToShow 1